 - Tenderness, pain, or tingling around the injury

-If you suspect you have developed a sports injury, please contact our team at Newtown Foot and Ankle Specialists.
+If you suspect you have developed a sports injury, please contact our doctors at Newtown Foot and Ankle Specialists.
 We can perform a full evaluation and determine the best course of action.

 How are sports injuries treated?